Fun and Challenging Significant Figures Activity for Chemistry

 Significant Figures are great – if you know all the rules, and can keep them straight.
-Honestly, as an adult with a bachelor’s in chemistry, there are times that I find myself struggling with sig figs. In my state, significant figures aren’t REALLY a part of our standards.
-I mean, they are, but not really, so I struggled for a while coming up with a good significant figures activity.
+In my state, significant figures aren’t REALLY a part of our standards.
+I mean, they are, but not really, so I struggled for a while coming up with a good significant figures activity to engage my students.
 In NY sig figs are sort of introduced in chemistry and really paid attention to in physics, the following year.
-My kids need to know how to count significant figures, which isn’t too terrible.
+My students need to know how to count significant figures, which isn’t too terrible.
 My chemistry students also need to know the rules for singular calculations.
-I’ve grappled with how exactly to teach significant figures in chemistry.
-It’s hard to judge how much time I should spend on it, and how in depth I really need to go.
+But I’ve landed on a really fun activity that I use all year long to keep my students fresh on their sig figs skills!

-My students have already learned the difference between accuracy and precision at this point.
-I teach that when we do the percent error equation.
-The kids know that calculations and the numbers that we report, all the way down to how we round those numbers is important.
-My kids have a tendency to really understand WHY we need significant figures, but it’s the HOW that gets them.
+At the point that I’m teaching sig figs my students have already learned the difference between accuracy and precision.
+The students know that calculations and the numbers that we report, all the way down to how we round those numbers is important.
+My students have a tendency to really understand WHY we need significant figures, but it’s the HOW that gets them.
+(I find this is a specific issue with my students every year, so it’s gotta be something about the way I teach.)

-So the answer becomes “practice.”
-But asking a bunch of 15 year olds to do mindless calculations to get their practice is a mission destined for failure.
-Nobody wants to do that.
-There’s no practical use for that.
-In addition, my kids are too new at chemistry to really try to tie these skills into a lab activity.
+Asking a bunch of 15 year olds to do mindless calculations to get significant figures practice is a mission destined for failure.
+Nobody wants to do that!
+Not even me.
+Plus students are too new at chemistry to really try to tie these skills into a lab activity.
 My solution?
-Turn it into a game.
+Turn it into a game, of course.
 And on top of that, make it a competition.

 Significant Figures Activity